ceramic-sf/quick-boi-source/bolq.md

 Knowledge may or may not match reality, and there can be a real way test if it does.
 ```

 Any [knowledge](#knowledge) may have some [false part](#truth) that can be identified and corrected.
-This is a real way that knowldge either matches or does not match reality.
+This is a real way that knowledge either matches or does not match reality.
 So knowledge can objective in this regard.

 *Knowledge is fallible, and being fallible implies error can exist.
 The discovery of the error can be objective, though some errors may be very difficult to discover.*